gsalmanali/gsalmanali/README.md

 💻 I'm passionate about:
 - Distributed and decentralized applications
+- Blockchain and Web 3.0
-- Blockchain, Web 3.0, and Federated Learning
+- Data Federation and Federated Learning
 - Security aspects of networks and applications
 - Teaching and mentoring in computer science